-Before and After
+Before and After Photos

 We gutted the kitchen, creating an eating area with a custom-built banquet, china cabinet, and table, with mid-century European cafe chairs, reinforced and refinished.
 Beautiful hand selected Arto Tiles (ordered through Classic Tile) evokes a warm, cozy vibe.
 Pillows are made from vintage textiles.
 The hanging basket light from Serena and Lily was hand-stained to subtly age it to relate to the space.
 Outdoor linen was used for the window shade and seat covers for added durability.